randompasi/Varausjarjestelma/README.md

-Running program you need
+Running program you need:
-Maven
+Maven,
-Java 1.8
+Java 1.8,
 Internet connection and give Maven access to repositories.

 With Spring boot, Java, JavaScript, HTMl, CSS and Thymeleaf created booking system for sprot events.